 Prediabetes

-Prediabetes is when your blood sugar (glucose) levels are higher than normal but not high enough to be diagnosed as diabetes.
-Having prediabetes puts you at risk for developing type 2 diabetes, heart disease, and stroke.
-The good news is that prediabetes is reversible!
+Prediabetes occurs when blood sugar levels are higher than normal but not high enough for a diabetes diagnosis.
+It increases the risk for type 2 diabetes, heart disease, and stroke.
+The good news is, prediabetes is reversible!

 About Prediabetes in Idaho